Allenhurst in Monmouth County, New Jersey — The American Northeast (Mid-Atlantic)

 In honor of Abner Allen, Allenhurst's earliest settler, keeper of the local lifeboat house, and first rescuer to the scene of the shipwreck.

 In solemn reverence of this disaster's role in establishing the U.S. Lifesaving Service, known today as the U.S. Coast Guard.
 It is hoped that this memorial shall inspire a permanent and prominent appreciation of our local heritage.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Jersey Central Power & Light Employees (approx. 0.3 miles away); S.S.
-Morro Castle Disaster (approx. ¾ mile away); Soldiers’ Monument (approx. 1.3 miles away); President Wilson’s Asbury Park Executive Offices (approx. 1.3 miles away); Church of the Presidents James A. Garfield (approx. 2.2 miles away); Bradley Beach World War I Monument (approx. 2.3 miles away); Brinley Grist Mill (approx. 2.9 miles away).
+Morro Castle Disaster (approx. ¾ mile away); Soldiers’ Monument (approx. 1.3 miles away); President Wilson’s Asbury Park Executive Offices Church of the Presidents (approx. 2 miles away); James A. Garfield (approx. 2.2 miles away); Bradley Beach World War I Monument (approx. 2.3 miles away); Brinley Grist Mill (approx. 2.9 miles away).

 Categories. • Settlements & Settlers • Waterways & Vessels •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on December 5, 2008, by R. C. of Shrewsbury, New Jersey.
-This page has been viewed 891 times since then.
+This page has been viewed 926 times since then and 2 times this year.
 Photos: 1, 2. submitted on December 5, 2008, by R. C. of Shrewsbury, New Jersey. • Bill Pfingsten was the editor who published this page.